Skip to main content

 1

-Derive the mint address
+(Optional) Verify the mint address

-Calculate the mint account address that will be created:
+You can optionally verify the mint account address that will be created:

 thru-cli token derive-mint-account \